 In this article

 Why use the Expression Builder?

 Expressions consist of functions, operators, constants, and identifiers (for example, the names of fields, tables, forms, and queries).
 The Expression Builder enables you to easily look up and insert these components, and thereby enter expressions more quickly and accurately.
 In addition, the Expression Builder helps you determine which components are appropriate for the context in which you are typing the expression.
-This is particularly helpful when building Web databases, in which only certain functions are available for use.
+This is particularly helpful when building Web databases or Web Apps, in which only certain functions are available for use.

 For more information about Web databases, see the article Build a database to share on the Web.